tc39/notes/es7/2015-11/nov-18.md

 IS: Yes.

-WH: What would the ISO rules be on the references we can make from ECMA 262?
+WH: What would the ISO rules be on the references we can make from ECMA-262?

 [confusion; no answer after repeated questions]
 WH: What would happen to ISO 16262?
 Would the new ISO pointer spec replace it?

 IS: The pointer spec would be a new ISO standard.
 ISO 16262 would then be withdrawn.

-WH: What about the internationalization library (ECMA 402)?
+WH: What about the internationalization library (ECMA-402)?
 Would it have its own ISO pointer spec?

-IS: Just one ISO standard would refer to both the latest ECMA 262 and the latest ECMA 402.
+IS: Just one ISO standard would refer to both the latest ECMA-262 and the latest ECMA-402.

 WH: How would contributions of ISO members interact with ECMA patent policies?